I used to make a daily pilgrimage to my mailbox with a little hint of anticipation.

 But once in a while, something wonderful will show up.
 In this case, it’s a carefully hand-lettered envelope by an adman that can still wield a pen with a skill level that other artists notice.

-David Wojtyla calls himself the luckiest man in advertising.
+David Wojdyla calls himself the luckiest man in advertising.
 I completely understand why.

 I’m pretty lucky too.